-Note that if the source element (that is, the owner) is locked and the 'Configure > Security > Administer > Apply Locks
+Note that if the source element (that is, the owner) is locked and the 'Settings > Security > Administer > Apply Locks to Connectors' option is enabled, you cannot create new relationships on that element.

-Ste p Action 1 In the 'Link Type' field, select the type of relationship you want to create, and in the 'Type' fields select the types of source and target element between which to create the relationships.
+Step Action 1 In the 'Link Type' field, select the type of relationship you want to create, and in the 'Type' fields select the types of source and target element between which to create the relationships.
 2 Right-click on the empty square at the intersection of the appropriate source row and target column.
 You can select and operate on several squares (creating several relationships) at once.
-Either: • Press Ctrl as you click on each intersecting square, then right-click on one of the selected squares, or • Click on the first square in the required row, column or block, then press Shift as you click on the final square in the required row, column or block; right-click on one of the selected squares 3 Select either the: 'Create new relationship' option, if no overlay is to be applied 'Create new relationship with overlay' option, to apply an overlay as you create the relationship If the 'Direction' field is set to 'Both', you are offered the choice of creating the relationship to the Source element or to the Target element.
+Either: • Press Ctrl as you click on each intersecting square, then right-click on one of the selected squares, or • Click on the first square in the required row, column or block, then press Shift as you click on the final square in the required row, column or block; right-click on one of the selected squares 3 Select either the: • 'Create new relationship' option, if no overlay is to be applied • 'Create new relationship with overlay' option, to apply an overlay as you create the relationship If the 'Direction' field is set to 'Both', you are offered the choice of creating the relationship to the Source element or to the Target element.
 A further submenu might display, listing any variations on the type of relationship you can create; in this case, click on the required type of relationship.
 4 A connector of the selected type is created between the two elements, and the appropriate indicator displays in the matrix cell.